 as being one of the films that led to the eventual downfall of the Renaissance Age.

->

-> Perhaps worst of all, Disney started producing direct-to-video sequels, prequels, and/or interquels to most of their Modern Age films via their television animation units
+In addition, Disney and other animation companys started producing direct-to-video sequels, prequels, and interquels to most of their Modern Age films via their television animation units

->

-> , which sold well but didn't touch the quality of the originals.
+, which sold well but are considered inferior to the quality of the originals.
 The sales were so good that even Golden Age and Dark Age efforts were given this treatment, to the increasing horror of adult Disney fans.
 It can be argued that the "cheapquels" led to a fatal dilution of the Disney brand name, causing audiences to take less interest in their newer animated canon efforts.
 And when rival studios (particularly MGM and Universal Studios) started doing the same thing with films they

->

-> owned the rights to, video stores were glutted with unwanted, unworthy sequels to everything from The Secret of NIMH
+owned the rights to, video stores were glutted with unwanted, unworthy sequels to everything from The Secret of NIMH

 .
 Before this era sequels were rare if not non-existent.
 It's one reason the Renaissance, like every other period in animation history, is a bit of a mixed bag.